NOTICE!

 The two separate dimensions within the palace leave Sonic befuddled, as well as him and Shahra snipping at each other, albeit in a somewhat playful manner.

-Sonic arrives at Erazor’s loft without all the Rings, which is tremendously stupid because his entire life is riding on them.
+A brash Sonic arrives at Erazor’s loft without all the Rings, which is tremendously stupid because his entire life is riding on them.

 At the loft, Tails whacks one of the hourglasses seen in the stage, and buried in its sand is the purple Ring.
-He lets Sonic, who’s exhilarated by the satisfaction it brings, collect it himself, and Erazor comes by to ask for it plus all the rest.
+He lets Sonic, who’s exhilarated by the satisfaction it delivers, collect it himself, and Erazor comes by to ask for it plus all the rest.
 Sonic, however—being wary and not just an idiot—wants what was owed to him first.
 Thus, this becomes the condition for his and the genie’s showdown.

 Boss 4: Erazor Djinn

 Hey, it’s one of the few parts of this game to have been forever burnt into my memory!
 Other than it taking place in a pleasant location at twilight, the theme song “It Has Come to This” also blows the roof off the place, I will say.
-Shame they really play it up like we’ve waited many years for this moment.
+Shame they really play it up like we’ve waited years for this moment.

 Sonic begins the fight with insulting Erazor’s dad bod.
-The djinn responds with more or less the original line, but Sonic stays ahead of him creatively by suggesting he try attacking with his dominant hand (yes, he does originally hold his razor in his left.)
+The djinn responds with more or less the original line, but Sonic stays ahead of him creatively by suggesting he try attacking with his right hand (yes, he does originally hold his razor in his left.)

 Like a coward, Erazor locks himself away in his loft, and Sonic and Shahra are quick to realize all seven Rings are needed to open the gate.
 Again, I can’t help but feel as though arriving here without all seven was a very dumb move.
 When he does collect the purple Ring elsewhere in the palace, he feels it surging with sadness (yes, it does sound silly), and Shahra says Erazor was held in his lamp for his misdeeds until he fulfilled the wishes of a thousand people, after which he served his time with a hatred for mankind.